 |Publisher:||De Gruyter Mouton|

-"Cognitive Linguistics" is a peer-reviewed journal of international scope.
+"Linguistic Typology" is a double-blind peer-reviewed journal of international scope.